Koumoul/Projects/Neuromarketing/README.md

-# Can we predict the best vidual for capting consumer attention ?
+# Can we predict the best visual for capting consumer attention ?